 I arrived in Manchester for my evening flight over to my holiday destination, I then arrived with all the bags I started with; unlike certain British Airways flights recently.
 I’m getting ahead of myself, let’s head back over to Manchester and continue the story from there.

-The malarky with the airport is a completly different matter.
+The malarky with the airport is a completely different matter.
 I sometimes want to throw airport security out of the window.
 But, I suppose that due to national security threats nowadays, they have to be strict.
 Still a pain.
 I mean they have enough security forces to form their own private army.
-In fact they probably have one!
+In fact, they probably have one!

 We then boarded our plane at around half six ish and took off an hour later, slightly delayed, but ready for a four hour and a half long flight, I got to watch a great film at 37,000 FT; Deadpool.

 Other than the constant ear aching announcements from the Captain every five minutes, the film was great, considering I’m not usually a fan of the Marvel franchise.
 Other from the plane being UNBELIEVABLY hot, the flight was pretty good.

 The odd shake of turbulence awoke the large seated man behind me, from his extra cushioned seat with extra fabric and leg room and broke the loud snore by pilots announcements at every mile we hit.

 We finally landed at Tenerife South airport at ten to midnight where I felt like using pegs to lift my eyes open.
 Then came the real pain.
 The moment I felt like taking the sharp edge of my passport and gauging my eyes out: Tenerife’s security and ground forces.
 They are painfully slow.
 And I mean, like snail pace.
 I think I can go as far as saying I could have got a flight back to the UK in the time it took us to get through passport control, and baggage reclaim.